COLLEGE OF PUBLIC HEALTH

 Financing Opportunities: The Graduate School awards fellowships on a competitive basis only to students with outstanding academic records who are admitted to Temple University for the Fall term.
 Applicants who wish to be considered for fellowships must apply no later than January 26 for consideration for the Fall term.
 The Admissions Committee of the Department of Epidemiology and Biostatistics nominates outstanding students for these awards, and the Graduate Board's Fellowship Committee makes all award decisions.

-Limited Teaching and Research Assistantships are available in the College of Public Health.
+Limited Teaching and Research Assistantships may be available in the College of Public Health.
 The Graduate School website details the types of graduate student support.
 Assistantships are awarded on a term or annual basis.
 Students whose Fall applications are complete prior to or at the application deadline are reviewed for eligibility for Teaching Assistant (TA) positions.
 TAs can work 5 to 20 hours per week in any combination of teaching assignments made by the department and must meet the English Language Proficiency standards set by the University and the College.
 Students who hold Teaching or Research Assistantships are not permitted to hold other employment without the written prior approval of their advisor, the Director of Graduate Programs, and the Graduate School.
 To be considered for a Teaching or Research Assistantship, complete an application form that is sent to students upon admission to the MPH program.
-The completed application must be returned to publichealth@temple.edu to be considered.
+The completed application must be returned to cphta@temple.edu to be considered.

 The College of Public Health has a limited number of scholarship opportunities available for MPH students, as shown at https://cph.temple.edu/admissions/scholarships.
 Students may also be eligible for financial support through the Office of Student Financial Services.